In C++, inheritance is used to establish a relationship between a base class (or parent class) and a derived class (or child class).

 return 0;

-Doghas access to theEatmethod ofAnimal - In addition to its own
+Doghas access to theEatmethod fromAnimal - In addition to its own

 Barkmethod.

-You can access the members of the base class directly using the name of the base class followed by the scope resolution operator (::).
+You can access members of the base class directly by using the base class name followed by the scope resolution operator (::).

 #include <iostream>